2013 Macedonia |

 The Centre provides a place of refuge, support and hope for such children.
 The 5 staff at the Centre go out into the street to identify children who might benefit – not very easy though to identify any parent to help, assist, educate to take responsibility.

 The Centre has three reasonable sized “class-rooms” with chalk boards and on our visit each class was filled with about 20-25 pupils.
 The school caters for about 100-120 children.
-Not quite knowing what to expect, the children were super.
-Most were sitting at their desks and it was clear that they were transcribing, from the blackboards, letters from their local language – no sophisticated teaching techniques – basic but effective.
-Irena indicated that many of the “jotters” and pencils/crayons the children we using were thanks to TACC.

 In the next classroom, the children had been doing some artwork, especially for our visit and presented to us - Saltire flags, Macedonian flags and footballs.
 Again thanks to earlier TACC donations, the children were all clean and well dressed – not expensively, just practically and clean.